 Autonomous emergency braking, lane keep assist, dual-stage airbags and traffic sign recognition are all fitted as standard, while there’s also a system called oncoming lane mitigation, which steers away from oncoming traffic to avoid a head-on collision.
 The Volvo put in a very impressive performance during its Euro NCAP crash test as a result, receiving a full five-star rating.

 Like the XC90 and XC40, this second-generation XC60 is a huge step forward for the Volvo brand, with vast improvements in the interior making this latest car feel hugely competitive next to rivals.

-Add a relaxing and comfortable driving experience and an impeccable safety record, and the XC60 makes a fantastic case for itself in the mid-size SUV market.
-Besides, every driveway needs a little Scandi style, don’t you think?
+Add a relaxing and comfortable driving experience and an impeccable safety record, making it a popular contender in the mid-size SUV market.